 How Can I Reduce Swelling After Rhinoplasty?

 Swelling after nose surgery is a normal part of recovery as the body heals.
 Patients who undergo open rhinoplasty tend to experience prolonged swelling.
-To help control swelling in the initial recovery, you should rest in bed for the first 24 hours with your head elevated about your chest.
+To help control swelling in the initial recovery, you should rest in bed for the first 24 hours with your head elevated above your chest.
 Swelling typically begins to subside after the first week, with most of it fading over the next several weeks.
 To reduce the amount of swelling you experience, you should avoid overexerting yourself with strenuous activities, refrain from smoking, and avoid direct sunlight.
 Keep in mind that minor swelling can persist for several months before completely wearing off.

 Is There a Non-surgical Rhinoplasty Alternative?